 Become a certified financial educator

-Many families across Minnesota and nationally are dealing with changing income and expenses and need help learning how to manage spending and saving plans.
+Many families across Minnesota and nationally are finding themselves without a job or a reduction in pay or hours.
+This sudden loss of income is devastating for both families and communities.
 Many community partners are looking for ways to help provide financial education to help families navigate these tough times.

 To help community professionals better teach others about personal financial management University of Minnesota Extension Center for Family Development created the Financial Educator Certificate program (FEC).